 We have spoken to one of NZ's leading importers of Cycles and despite stringent quality control in the country of manufacture they still budget to allow 1 in 10 to be faulty to the point of needing replacement.
 Confidentiality does not allow us to provide details, but we believe this margin is incorporated into many importing companies.
 Unacceptable, but especially so when it affects safety equipment.

-Some such chairs have already been extensively sold in New Zealand and could potentially discredit the good name we have built with Evac+Chair, and prove deadly in the event of a disaster.
+Some such chairs have already been extensively sold in New Zealand by reputable safety companies specialising in Evacuation.
+This could potentially discredit the good name we have built with Evac+Chair, and prove deadly in the event of a disaster.

 - The UK Regulatory Agency Recognised globally as an authority in its field, the agency plays a leading role in protecting and improving public health and supports innovation through scientific research and development.